Changed The Lox

 PS: "Personal...personalized" comes through in way Guyton sings, as well as what she sings (incl. detail that fits the musical approach).

-Melissa Carper's Daddy's Country Gold: title in part re her sonic sense of humor about her retrophilia,I take (update: tiny asides in here finally lead me to: oh yeah, she's Daddy, maybe)---music folds and flexes bits of western swing, freight train boogie, bluesy inflections, in what is, yes, still trad country gold: tight, but didn't know there were drums 'til saw credits--steel and pedal steel are most prominent, answered by fiddle---no banjo, no uke, no horns (though accordion and guitar can fill in for those, passing through), occasional piano and/or organ, moving right along, following the boss's cute, slightly worn little voice---some Texas dust in the pipes, Appalachian hardness at ends of lines, sometimes: it's a tad more simple-subtle than Sierra Ferrell, but one for her fans (and she contributes harmonies).
+Melissa Carper's Daddy's Country Gold: title in part re her sonic sense of humor about her retrophilia,I take (update: tiny asides in here finally lead me to: oh yeah, she's Daddy, maybe)---music folds and flexes bits of western swing, freight train boogie, bluesy inflections, in what is, yes, still trad country gold: tight, but didn't know there were drums 'til saw credits--steel and pedal steel are most prominent, answered by fiddle---no banjo, no uke, no horns (though accordion and guitar can fill in for those, passing through), occasional piano and/or organ, moving right along, following the boss's cute, slightly worn little voice---some Texas dust in the pipes, Appalachian hardness at ends of lines, sometimes: it's a tad more simple-subtle than Sierra Ferrell, but always one for Ferrell fans (even when sh she's not contributing harmonies).

 "Back Then" reads kinda bleak, but the person who recalls workin' and wishin' and hopin for one who accepted her marriage proposals "now and then" ain't sorry.